 Computer: "Knock Knock" is the correct access code. (opens door) Please come in, and wipe your feet.

-In The Simpsons, a secret government tape is hidden in a photo booth.
+- A secret government tape is hidden in a photo booth.
 The password?
 "Cheese."

 - In "Bart the General":

 Herman: What's the password?